-California Gov. Edmund G. Brown, Jr., has signed legislation easing several corporation franchise and income tax and personal income tax penalties.
+California Gov. Edmund G. Brown, Jr., has signed legislation easing several corporate franchise and income tax and personal income tax penalties.
 Specifically, the legislation:

 - repeals the “failure to keep records” penalty for material advisors;